 The Missing Persons Unit collaborates with the U.S. State Department regarding outgoing and incoming child abduction cases with an international connection.
-Within the State Department, the Office of Children's Issues assists parents whose children have been abducted to and from foreign countries.
-Country officers provide information for parents and/or legal guardians that they can use to identify options - both criminal and civil - to pursue the return of their abducted children.
+Within the State Department, the Office of Children's Issues assists parents whose children have been abducted in Ohio and taken to a foreign country or taken from foreign country and brought to Ohio.
+The State Department provides information for parents and/or legal guardians that they can use to identify options - both criminal and civil - to pursue the return of an abducted child.
 The Office of Children's Issues works closely and cooperatively with a wide range of U.S. and foreign entities, including law enforcement, nongovernmental organizations and foreign governments.
 Call 888-407-4747 for more information.